DannyCooper/disable-gutenberg-blocks/readme.txt

 If you find a block you can't disable using this plugin, please create a [support thread](https://wordpress.org/support/plugin/disable-gutenberg-blocks).

-## Block Developers

-To enable this plugin to manage your blocks, create a pull request with a list of your blocks in JSON format.
-[EXAMPLE](https://github.com/editorblocks/disable-gutenberg-blocks/blob/master/json/example.json)

 ## Supports

 * Core Blocks